-Beginning your child's natural hair regimen is just as important as building you own.
-It won't be as extensive but it will be worth it.
+Beginning your child's natural hair regimen is just as important as building your own.
+It won't be as extensive, but it will be worth it.
 I'll share with you how!

 Wednesday: Sport twist out or apply tension free ponytails

 Saturday: Wash Day!

 Shampooing your little one's hair and scalp is a must.
 As I previously stated, I will shampoo her hair every 1-2 weeks.
 I am currently using Aussie Miracle Moist Shampoo and their 3 Minute Miracle Moist Deep Conditioner.
 I was originally using Cantu Kids, but it was too drying for Jolie’s hair.
 I use two quarter size amounts of shampoo and follow up with a nice amount of conditioner.
 I rinse the conditioner out with lukewarm water

 After rinsing out both the shampoo and conditioner, I dry her hair with a t-shirt and I immediately go in with Carol’s Daughter Black Vanilla Leave In Spray Conditioner.
 After I have sprayed a good amount of the leave-in spray on her hair, I begin sectioning the hair off for detangling.
 Her shrinkage is real so once I have detangled a section I will do a big finger coil or twist that section as to avoid it mixing in with the hair that I haven’t gotten too yet.

 Jolie’s scalp gets extremely dry just like her father’s, so I make sure that I am locking in the moisture on her hair and into her scalp.
 I love Carols Daughters Mimosa Hair Honey.
 It is a shine pomade specifically for dry, brittle, and textured hair.